 Photo by Katja Borns

-CITY, COUNTRY
+CITY, COUNTRY DAILY CAPACITY

-Tolmin, Slovenia
+Tolmin, Slovenia 12,000

-SITE
+SITE CAMPING

-Sotočje, where two rivers meet in a forest
+Sotočje, where two rivers meet in a forest Yes

-NUMBER OF DAYS
+NUMBER OF DAYS ESTABLISHED IN

-5

-GENRE

-Metal

-DAILY CAPACITY

-12,000

-CAMPING

-Yes

-ESTABLISHED IN

-2013
+5 2013

-CHALLENGE & SOLUTION
+GENRE CHALLENGE & SOLUTION

+Metal Engaging with a diverse audience

 Engaging with a diverse audience through subtle communication

-FAMOUS

-METAL

-ARTISTS

-AMONGST

-THE PRISTINE

-SLOVENIAN

-NATURE

 Innovation and hospitality have been central for MetalDays since it started in 2013 and even longer for its creators, Nika Brunet and husband Boban Milunović.
 Visitors regularly come from more than 70 countries to the festival site Sotočje (Slovenian for "junction"), which lies within a forest.
 At the site, two mountain streams, Soča and Tolminka, meet amidst untouched Slovenian nature near the town of Tolmin, which has a population of just 3500.
 Despite its remote location, MetalDays is the biggest festival in Slovenia and one of the leading metal festivals in Europe, attracting world-renowned bands each year.
 Brunet calls MetalDays "a true pioneer among festivals".
 This is because they have invented the concept of combining music events and holidays.
 As well as this, they have set ecology and sustainability standards that are now followed by many other festivals.
 One of these standards is the garbage deposit, a fee that visitors pay with their ticket and that they can reclaim after they have cleaned up their camp sites and returned their filled trash bags once the festival has finished.
 It is a measure that Brunet recommends every festival puts in place.
 "It gets our audience to participate in keeping the festival area clean," the event manager says.
 In addition to this, visitors are supplied with biodegradable tent pegs, which can be left in the ground.
 Cutlery and tableware is biodegradable, toilet paper and napkins are made of recycled and organic materials, and 50% of meat and dairy have been replaced with vegan food.
 The festival has also built drinking water pipelines throughout the site (eliminating the need for bottled water) as well as a new sewage and drainage system that reduces the number of plastic chemical toilets used.
 These are only a few measures implemented at MetalDays.